habibaalmey/Guardians-of-Sustainability/README.md

 ## 🏅 Recognition

-This project was submitted for the **Sharjah Sustainability Award**, showcasing AI-driven initiatives for smart city governance and sustainable development.
+This project was selected for final presentation at the **Sharjah Sustainability Award**, showcasing AI-driven initiatives for smart city governance and sustainable development.

 ---